Electric vehicles (EVs)

 Electric vehicles (EVs) make sense for drivers and businesses in Ottawa – both economically and environmentally.learn more

 Why electric vehicles (EVs)?

-Not only are EVs 70 per cent greener than gas cars, they’re cheaper to operate and maintain.
+EVs are 70 to 90 per cent greener than gas cars, making them cheaper to operate and maintain.
 EVs also perform better, with quick acceleration, smooth handling and a quiet ride.